jonathan1440/Get-Weather-Data/README.md

 6. If, at any time in the future, you want to change between python versions, type `update-alternatives --config python` and follow the instructions shown in terminal.
    - You can read more about changing python versions here: https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux
 7. Now go ahead and download `readWeatherData.py` into the same directory as the previous two files.
+8. `readWeatherData.py` sends email updates based on the content of a file called `emailData.txt` in the same directory as `readWeatherData.py`.
+9. Download `emailData.txt` into the appropriate directory and edit its contents to be specific to you wants.
-8. Now, in that same directory, create a folder called `Data`.
+10. Now, to store the data, go to that same directory and create a folder called `Data`.
 The file `readWeatherData.py` is coded to use it.
 You can go into the code and change it if you don't like it.
-9. To run the file, type `./weatherstation.c 2| python readWeatherData.py`.
+11. To run the file, type `./weatherstation.c 2| python readWeatherData.py`.
    - This takes the `stdout` output of `weatherstaion.c` and pipes it as the input into `readWeatherData.py`.
    - `readWeatherData.py` takes that input and writes it into a file it creates in `./Data` named for the date.

 Great!
-Now you have the data being collected and stored in a directory where you can access.
+Now you have the data being collected and stored in a directory where you can access it.
 This is as far as I went in following Dave's blogs.
 The rest of his blogs on this topic are linked here:
 * http://www.desert-home.com/2014/12/acurite-weather-station-raspberry-pi_13.html
 * http://www.desert-home.com/2014/12/acurite-weather-station-raspberry-pi_16.html